Worship in Spirit & Truth

 DeWaay, Bob.
 Redefining Christianity: Understanding the Purpose Driven Movement.
 Springfield, MO: 21st Century, 2006.

 Rosebrough, Chris.
 "Special Edition: The Cult-Like Hostile Takeover Tactics of the Purpose-Driven Church Transitioning Seminar."
 Captain's Log (blog).
-Pirate Christian Media LLC.
-February 26, 2010. http://www.piratechristian.com/captains-log/2010/02/26/special-edition-the-cultlike-hostile-takeover-tactics-of-the-purposedriven-church-transtioning-semin.
+February 26, 2010. link.

 Ross, Melanie C., and Mark A. Lamport, eds.
 Historical Foundations of Worship: Catholic, Orthodox, and Protestant Perspectives.
-Worship Foundations.
 Grand Rapids: Baker Academic, 2022.

 Senn, Frank C. Introduction to Christian Liturgy.
 Minneapolis: Fortress, 2012.

-Smith, Christians, and Melinda Lundquist Denton.
+Smith, Christian, and Melinda Lundquist Denton.
 Soul Searching: The Religious and Spiritual Lives of American Teenagers.
-New York: Oxford Univ.
-Press, 2009.
+New York: Oxford University Press, 2009.